analyticd/penny/README.md

 # Version numbers

 Versions are numbered like this: A.B.C.D.
-I try to follow the Haskell Package Versioning Policy, or PVP.
-Also, all official releases have only even numbers for each of A, B, C, and D.
+All regular releases that are ready for use have only even numbers for each of A, B, C, and D.
 Development releases have an odd number in at least one of A, B, C, or D.

+`A` is currently `0` and probably won't change soon.

+I change `B` whenever I make a breaking change in the library, which is quite often; or

+I change `C` when I add functions to the library; or

+I change `D` when I fix bugs, add documentation, or make adjustments to the specification of which packages Penny depends on.

+# Dependency documentation and bugs

+Since the Haskell libraries Penny depends upon can move along quickly, and because Haskell packages can weave complex dependency graphs, sometimes Penny might not build for you.
+There is no silver bullet solution to this; if you have build problems, please report them to me via email or Github.
+Also, note that there are two files in the Penny package that can help you diagnose issues:

+* The `minimum-versions.txt` file will show the oldest software dependencies that are known to work with Penny; and

+* The `current-versions.txt` file will show more recent dependencies that are also known to work with Penny.

 # Test status